Pittwater & Barrenjoey: A natural harbour shaped by history

 The name Barrenjoey is believed to come from an Aboriginal word meaning “young kangaroo” or “wallaby”, reflecting the area’s deep Indigenous heritage long before European settlement.

-Built in 1881, the lighthouse has guided vessels safely into Pittwater for over a century and remains one of the most recognisable landmarks on Sydney’s coastline.
-Approaching Pittwater by water, with Barrenjoey rising above Palm Beach, is a moment many visitors remember long after their trip ends.
+Built in 1881, the lighthouse has guided vessels safely into Pittwater for well over a century and remains one of the most recognisable landmarks on Sydney’s coastline.

 A harbour shaped by nature